10:30 am Sunday Worship

 The total disqualification of sinful authority.
 As these men consider how to answer Jesus, even as they correctly identify, there’s only two options and they choose neither of them, they disqualify themselves for spiritual leadership.
 These are unreliable guides.
 That’s what we need to see in verse 7.

 So they answered Jesus after deliberating that they did not know where it came from.
 In other words, we’re agnostic on this subject.
 We just want to be humble.
 There’s, there, there’s good views on either side.
-There’s, there’s people who have different opinions, but we, your shepherds, are going to, we’re, we’re going to stand back from it.
+There’s, there’s people who have different opinions, but we, your shepherds, are gonna, we’re, we’re gonna stand back from it.
 We just want to be humble and just say, “Don’t know.”

 Is that humble?
 They don’t know?
 Is that true, that they’re ignorant?
-We’ve already seen in their reasoning, this is not a problem of a faulty intellect.
-Is this an, an issue of a lack of evidence?
-All the evidence is right there before them.
-All the evidence, they’ve examined the evidence before sending a delegation to examine John’s ministry in John chapter 1, always dogging Jesus’ steps, watching his miracles, hearing his teaching.
+We’ve already seen in their reasoning, this is not a problem of a faulty intellect, this isn’t an, an issue of a lack of evidence; all the evidence is right there before them, all the evidence.
+They’ve examined the evidence before, sending a delegation to examine John’s ministry in John chapter 1.
+Always dogging Jesus’ steps, watching his miracles, hearing his teaching.
 They know what this is about.
 They are not ignorant.
 They’re not lacking evidence.
 They don’t have a faulty intellect.
-Problem is not inability to understand.
+Problem is not in ability to understand.

 They’re hiding from the divine intellect that has just exposed them, flayed them open, spread them open as hypocrites and frauds.
 They can’t deal with this.
 So Jesus on his, for his part, he refuses to play games with hypocrites.
 Those who hide like cowards, who won’t engage in straightforward communication, who play games all under the cover of agnosticism.
 And so, in verse 8, he says, “Neither will I tell you.”